vimana-cloud/vimana/docs/tutorial.md

 # Build a fresh copy of `protoc-gen-vimana` from source.
 bazel build compiler
 # Build and run `protoc` from source, with the fresh build of the plugin.
-# See the compiler documentation for more ways to use the compiler.
 bazel run @protobuf//:protoc -- \
   --plugin="$(bazel info bazel-bin)/compiler/protoc-gen-vimana" \
   --vimana_out="$(pwd)/tmp" \